tiagoj61/Analysis-Ips-and-Hops/README.md

   #### Applying

   Now with the information on the Gephi we can filter by a lot of things, but in this program we will filter by<br/>
-  the quantit of nodes who has the quantiti of interacts with other nodes more than 2
+  the quantity of nodes who has the quantity of interacts with other nodes more than 2